automatix-cmd

 corresponding configuration value.
 See **CONFIGURATION** section.

-Works only for string values!
+Works only for string and boolean values!

 **AUTOMATIX_TIME**: Set this to an arbitrary value to print the times